-The Family Medicine Program will grant an educational leave of 10 days over two years for the purpose of professional development activities including professional development conferences, courses (e.g. PALS, ATLS), or leadership training.
+Additionally, the Family Medicine Program will grant educational leave of 10 days over two years for the purpose of professional development activities including optional conferences, optional courses, or leadership training.

 Sites will decide how many conference days will be allocated to the R1 and R2 year with a minimum of 3 conference days allocated to the R1 year.
 This policy will be site specific.
 Exceptions to site policy will be made at the discretion of the Site Director.

 The opportunity to attend these activities is subject to the following stipulations:

 - Attendance must be approved by the Site Director

 - Attendance must be approved by the preceptor of the affected rotation

 - The professional activity must be directly relevant to family medicine.